oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 732-4971-1-ND [Datasheet](http://katalog.we-online.de/led/datasheet/150060GS75000.pdf)
 Reasons: The green LEDs are on the VCB0 - VCB7 lines and are functionally located between the output of the eFuse modules and the input of the 40 pin connector.
 They are placed at the front of the board for easy viewing and when on represent that the line of interest is working.
-These LEDs will be removed on the space-ready board.
+These LEDs are for debugging only and will be removed before launch.
 Rad-hard Analogue: N/A

 **LED8, LED9, LED10, LED11, OSRAM Optp Semi.
 LA L296-Q2R2-1-Z**: